-Cut coiled lowfire clay sculpture, by Chris Wayan, 2000.
+Cut coiled lowfire clay sculpture of recurring childhood dream character, by Chris Wayan, 2000.

 I took a course in ceramic sculpture, just to have access to the kiln.
 My classmates used tools.
 I used fingers.
 They cut and assembled the shapes they chose.
 I teased and squeezed the way the clay wanted to go.
 They sculpted crisp, geometric, modern shapes.
 I made blobs.